coreinfrastructure/best-practices-badge/doc/criteria.md

 - <a name="vulnerability_report_response"></a>The project's
   initial response time for any vulnerability report received in the last 6 months MUST be less than or equal to 14 days.
+  If there have been no vulnerabilities reported in the last 6 months, choose "not applicable" (N/A).
   <sup>[<a href="#vulnerability_report_response">vulnerability_report_response</a>]</sup>

 ### Quality